 Acknowledgements.
-The study was supported by the Klima2050 Centre for Research-based Innovation (SFI) and financed by the Research Council of Norway and its consortium partners (grant number 237859/030).
-This research was partly performed within the framework of the OTHU (field Observatory for Urban Water Management - http://othu.org) and realized within the Graduate School H2O'Lyon (ANR-17-EURE-0018) and Université de Lyon (UdL) as part of the program "Investissement d'Avenir" ur by Agence Nationale de la Recherche (ANR).
+The study was supported by the Klima2050 Centre for Research-based Innovation (SFI) and financed by the Research Council of Norway and its consortium partners (grant no. 237859/030).
+This research was partly performed within the framework of the OTHU (Field Observatory for Urban Water Management - http://othu.org, last access: 26 May 2022) and realized within the Graduate School H2O'Lyon (ANR-17-EURE-0018) and Université de Lyon (UdL) as part of the program "Investissement d'Avenir" and by Agence Nationale de la Recherche (ANR).
 The authors acknowledge the Water Department of Lyon Metropole and the Water and Sewerage Department of Marseille Provence Metropole for sharing their rainfall data.
-The authors would like to thank the Norwegian Meteorological institute for providing the norwegian data and especially Cristian Lussana and Lars Grinde for their advices.
+The authors would like to thank the Norwegian Meteorological Institute for providing the Norwegian data and especially Cristian Lussana and Lars Grinde for their advice.